Skip to content

 5. Records the migration name in schema_migrations on success

 If a migration fails, the transaction is rolled back and the script exits with a non-zero code.
-The failed migration name is not added to schema_migrations, so you can fix the SQL and run again.
+The failed migration is not recorded in schema_migrations, so you can fix the SQL and run again.

 Running migrations locally